COPRS/production-common/docs/architecture/README.md

 ### Software Static Architecture

 The RS provides the processing chain in a Cloud environment by containerizing the micro-services enabling the systematic processing of the Sentinel satellites data.
-For Sentinel-1, Sentinel-2 and Sentinel-3 satellits the raw data received by XBIP and EDIP is systematically processed and made available to end consumers via PRIP.
+For Sentinel-1, Sentinel-2 and Sentinel-3 satellits the raw data received by CADIP and EDIP is systematically processed and made available to end consumers via PRIP.

-The RS implements XBIP (X-band Ground Station Data Delivery Point) interface to ingest the downlinked raw data from the CGS centres.
-The XBIP interface allows the downloading of DSIBs & DSDBs using the WebDAV (HTTPS based) protocol over the internet.
-The RS Service detects and downloads the raw data using its Trigger and Worker components.The RS also impelemnts EDIP ("EDRS-ICD-ADSO-1000830938) interfaces  are used by PRO to poll for new CADU/DSIB files and download and ingest raw files.
+The RS implements CADIP (CADU Interface Delivery Point) interface to ingest the downlinked raw data.
+The interface allows to query sessions and associated files (chunks) using OData4 interface over the internet.
+The RS Service detects and downloads the raw data using its Trigger and Worker components.
+The RS also impelemnts EDIP ("EDRS-ICD-ADSO-1000830938) interfaces  are used by PRO to poll for new CADU/DSIB files and download and ingest raw files.
+The XBIP interface is the predecessor of the CADIP and realized on the WebDav protocol, but should not be used in new implementations anymore.